Four of the doctoral degrees are research-based and require a published dissertation submitted as final fulfillment of the degree requirement:

 After completing 18 academic credits, each student, upon consultation with his/her major advisor, must submit an advisory committee approved Plan of Study.
 Students should pay special attention to the foreign language or related area requirement.
 Please refer to the Graduate Catalog for the list of exempt departments and for details on the topic.

 The General Examination, sometimes referred to as the qualifying exam, is under the jurisdiction of the advisory committee.
 Students complete the examination after their Plan of Study has been approved.
-The content and type of examination(s) is determined by the department and the Report on the General Examination for the Doctoral Degree is submitted to The Graduate School only after the final phase has been completed.
+The content and type of examination(s) is determined by the department and the Report on the General Examination for the Doctoral Degree is submitted to the Registrar’s Office, Degree Audit, lower level only after the final phase has been completed.

 Before undertaking dissertation research, a doctoral student must prepare and present (for committee and reviewer approval) a written proposal addressing the scope and content of his/her intended research.
 A coversheet with instructions for the proposal preparation is listed under Forms.
 If human or animal subjects are involved, before conducting any research, the student must receive approval from the Institutional Review Board and/or Institutional Animal Care and Use Committee.
-One copy of the completed and approved coversheet with attached text and IRB/IACUC approval (if applicable) must be submitted to The Graduate School for approval.
+One copy of the completed and approved coversheet with attached text and IRB/IACUC approval (if applicable) must be submitted to the Registrar’s Office, Degree Audit, lower level for approval.

 Note: All PhD or DMA students preparing a dissertation are required to complete a minimum of 15 credits, GRAD 6950/6960, Doctoral Dissertation Research; EdD students require 9 credits.
 DNP students must complete 10 credits, NURS 5895, Clinical Practice Dissertation Research.
 Department research is not a substitute for dissertation research.